Skip to content

 Let’s also add a history object to use with navigation.
 Unlike BrowserRouter, the Router component is a low-level interface for all router components.
 This means that you have to manually pass the history object to make it work.
 Later, this history object is going to be used for the monitoring tool.
 Import createBrowserHistory as following:

-1import { createBrowserHistory as createHistory } from 'history';
+import { createBrowserHistory as createHistory } from "history";

 A Route is required to create an actual route.
 It is where the logic of routing is placed.
 It renders the UI of a component.
 It has a prop called path that is always matched with the current location of the app.
 Based on this prop, the desired component gets rendered.
 When the component is not getting rendered, Route returns null.
 The component name is also passed as a prop.
 All Routes are wrapped inside the Router component.